 Frédéric Schab, Seqens Innovation Director, explains : “The key to mastering flow chemistry processes is to combine expertise in chemistry and process engineering.
 The complementarity of these two disciplines is essential to efficiently industrialize, on a continuous mode, a process developed in the laboratory. “ Seqens benefits from a long experience in Flow: chemical and process engineers have been designing, optimizing, and operating continuous processes for decades, whether on large scale building blocks or active pharmaceutical ingredients (APIs), such as GMP-grade salicylic acid.

-Seqens Lab will be equipped at the end of 2020 with a new GMP pilot plant
+Seqens Lab will be equipped by mid 2021 with a new GMP pilot plant

 The feasibility of Flow chemistry is systematically evaluated for all customers and internal projects of Seqens, in order to quickly identify the products that could benefit from such a technology.
-The experimental part is carried out in the R&D Center, Seqens Lab, in Porcheville (France), which is equipped with continuous bench reactors and analytical tools for appropriate data acquisition.
+The experimental part is carried out in the R&D Center, Seqens Lab, in Porcheville (France), which is equipped with several reaction technologies : plate based Chemtrix Protrix™, coil based Vapourtec™ and continuous hydrogenation unit.
+In addition, Process Analytical Technology is used to monitor reaction and acquire appropriate data.

-In order to complete its toolbox, Seqens Lab will be equipped at the end of 2020 with a new GMP pilot plant, capable of hosting nitration, diazotation or halogenation type reactions, and producing representative pre-commercial batches up to the ton scale.
+In order to complete its toolbox, Seqens Lab will be equipped at mid 2021 with a new GMP pilot plant, capable of hosting nitration, diazotation or halogenation type reactions, and producing representative pre-commercial batches up to the ton scale.
 This flexible tool will enable to increase process robustness and accelerate scale-up and industrialization steps.

 Surface: 40, 000 m²